-President: Carmen McFadyen
+Secretary: Carmen McFadyen

 Treasurer: Ken Hulett

-Executive Director: Helen Rideau at 360-678-7656, ext.
+Executive Director: Helen Taylor at 360-678-7656, ext.
 4020 or 360-321-7656 ext.
 4020

 Bonnie MacLean Abney

 Bonnie Abney is an accomplished performance management and development professional.
 She is an expert in the analysis of human performance and the design, development and implementation of innovative and practical performance solutions.
 Bonnie’s family began visiting Whidbey Island in the 1940s.
 One by one her cousins, mother, grandmother, aunt and uncle moved to the Island.
 Bonnie bought property in Coupeville in the early 1980s.
-In 2007 Bonnie was finally able to follow the family tradition by becoming a full-time resident.
+In 2007, Bonnie was finally able to follow the family tradition by becoming a full-time resident.
 Since settling here, she has been active in the American Association of University Women, Coupeville Neighborhood Emergency Team and the MacIntosh Appreciation Group of Island County.